Money expert Clark Howard hates most annuities. He even calls “annuity” a “curse word” on his podcast.

 As of 2019, 65-year-old women in the United States could expect to live, on average, until 86.
 The number of people living to be 100 years old is climbing as well.

 What does that mean for our finances?
 It’s easier to make your money last until 85 than to 105.
 The older you are, the more inflation probably cuts into your purchasing power (and the more expensive your medical bills probably get).

 Longevity insurance, or a longevity annuity, helps protect against demoralizing financial problems related to living an extraordinarily long life.

 You generally buy one of these policies early in retirement.
 You’ll pay premiums for years.
 But you typically won’t start getting paid until you’re 85 years old.
 If you live that long, however, you can expect sizeable checks for the rest of your life — even if you do live to be 100.

-“The downside is if you wanted your kids to inherit anything, they just are flat out of luck.
-They inherit your memories, their memories of you — but no money.”
+Con: If you want your kids to inherit anything, they are out of luck.